tubalmartin/riloadr/README.md

         }
         .no-js img.responsive,
         .no-js img.main-col-images {
-            display: none /* To remove responsive images if Javascript is disabled */ }
+            display: none /* To remove responsive images if Javascript is disabled & <noscript> technique is used */ }
     </style>